ethanbergstrom/winget/README.md

 If Choco.exe is already installed, the Native API will detect the existing Chocolatey installation path and leverage it for maintaining local package and source metadata.

-Please note that if invoking the provider with the Native API is the first use of Chocolatey on your system, the provider will try to guess where to extract Chocolatey's various files (%ProgramData%/Chocolatey).
+Invoking the provider with the Native API is the first use of Chocolatey on your system, the provider will instruct the Native API to align where it extracts its files with the standard used by Choco.exe (%ProgramData%/Chocolatey) to avoid diverging locations of package and source metadata.

 ## Known Issues
 ### Compatibility